 Topical sulfonamides can be used to treat the following:

-Most sulfonamides are in pregnancy category B (animal studies show no risk and human evidence is incomplete, or animal studies show risk but human studies do not).
-However, use near term and in breastfeeding mothers is contraindicated, as is use in patients < 2 mo (except as adjunctive therapy with pyrimethamine to treat congenital toxoplasmosis).
-If used during pregnancy or in neonates, these drugs increase blood levels of unconjugated bilirubin and increase risk of kernicterus in the fetus or neonate.
+Use near term and in breastfeeding mothers is contraindicated, as is use in patients < 2 months of age (except as adjunctive therapy with pyrimethamine to treat congenital toxoplasmosis).
+If used near term during pregnancy or in neonates, these drugs increase blood levels of unconjugated bilirubin and increase risk of kernicterus Kernicterus Kernicterus is brain damage caused by unconjugated bilirubin deposition in basal ganglia and brain stem nuclei.
+Normally, bilirubin bound to serum albumin stays in the intravascular space.
+However... read more in the fetus or neonate.

 Sulfonamides enter breast milk.

-Adverse effects can result from oral and sometimes topical sulfonamides; effects include
+Adverse effects of sulfonamides can result from oral and sometimes topical sulfonamides; effects include

-Hypersensitivity reactions, such as rashes, Stevens-Johnson syndrome (see Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN)), vasculitis, serum sickness, drug fever, anaphylaxis, and angioedema
+Hypersensitivity reactions, such as rashes, Stevens-Johnson syndrome Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are severe cutaneous hypersensitivity reactions.
+Drugs, especially sulfa drugs, antiseizure drugs, and antibiotics, are the most common... read more , vasculitis, serum sickness, drug fever, anaphylaxis, and angioedema

 Crystalluria, oliguria, and anuria